Skip to Main Content

 New legislation came into force in 2006 that makes it illegal to discriminate against employees on the basis of age in most sectors.
 Employability skills will be embedded in your studying.
 As a student you will have access to the Careers, Placement and Experience Centre who will be able to give you information, advice and guidance regarding employment.
 All students benefit from activities that can add value to their CVs, so consider enrolling for the RED Award which rewards extra-curricular training and activities.

-Are there any part-time jobs available during term-time?
+Are there any part-time jobs available during semester-time?

-Yes. the Careers Centre runs a Job Shop and this has details on various positions, including term-time work.
+Yes. the Careers Centre runs a Job Shop and this has details on various positions, including semester-time work.
 You should also look at the local papers for vacancies.
-You are allowed to work for up to 20 hours a week if you are undertaking a full-time course, but do make sure you have enough time to achieve the results your deserve in your studies.
+You are allowed to work for up to 20 hours a week if you are undertaking a full-time course, but do make sure you have enough time to achieve the results you deserve in your studies.